MCP Server¶

 Quick start¶

-Run the server over stdio against an auto-discovered liter-llm-proxy.toml:
+Run the server over stdio against an auto-discovered liter-llm-proxy.toml.
+The config must include either mcp.stdio_key_id or mcp.stdio_trust_local = true:

 Run over HTTP on the default port 3001: